rbw/aiosnow/docs/reference/models/attachment/index.rst

 Attachment
 ==========

-The *AttachmentModel* is typically used in the context of another API, such as the :class:`~aiosnow.models.table.TableModel` when working with *Incident* attachments, but it can be used directly as well.
+The *AttachmentModel* is typically used in context of another API, e.g. via the :class:`~aiosnow.models.table.TableModel`, but can be used directly in a global context as well.

 API
 ---